 The changes, which began January 19, affect campaigns that use both call extensions and local extensions.
-AdWords will no longer divert local ads to local addresses and other sources to the main line which will force a change in the way businesses will track attribution.
-What this means is that when a consumer searches for a business, the search engine result will pull up the number that appears in the organic search results of the business, rather than a number that the company was using to track or route the call.
+AdWords will no longer divert local ads to local addresses and other sources to the main line.
+This will force a change in the way businesses will track attribution.
+When a consumer searches for a business, the search engine result will pull up the number that appears in the organic search results of the business.
+This is instead of a number that the company was using to track or route the call.
 This means marketers will need to rely on analytics to track their results.

 Change #2 – IF Function/Default Values

 AdWords recently introduced a new function to make it easier to customize ads based on whether certain constraints are met.
 Basically, the new function allows advertisers to put in parameters – if X happens, then Y happens.
 So, for example, you can use an IF function to show mobile users a different customized ad text vs. desktop users, or send different texts to a new customer and returning customers.
 IF functions can be used to distinguish messaging by device, time, audience, gender, and age, and can be applied in any field of an expanded ad except the URL.
 In the event that an IF is used, but someone doesn’t fall into either category, advertisers can also select a default value to be displayed instead – there will never have to be an ad without customizers in your ad group again.